Milnor $K$-groups and function fields of hypersurfaces in positive characteristic: Abstract

 \section{Abstract}

-Let $X$ be an integral affine hypersurface over a field $F$ of characteristic $p>0$.
-Using a recent result of A. Dolphin and D. Hoffmann, we give an explicit description of the kernel of the restriction homomorphism $K_*^M(F)/pK_*^M(F) \rightarrow K_*^M(F(X))/pK_*^M(F(X))$, where $F(X)$ is the function field of $X$.
+Let $X$ be an integral affine or projective hypersurface over a field $F$ of characteristic $p>0$, and let $F(X)$ denote its function field.
+In a recent article, Dolphin and Hoffmann obtained an explicit description of the kernel of the natural restriction homomorphism between the rings of absolute K\"{a}hler differentials of $F$ and $F(X)$, respectively.
+In this note, we examine the possibility of deriving an analogous result for mod-$p$ Milnor $K$-theory using the Bloch-Gabber-Kato theorem.